chrisvanopstal/GSA-Control/README.md

 **Server:** The name (or IP address) of your GSA server.

 **Frontend:** (Optional) The Front End to use for displaying your results.
-This will not affect the general appearance of the control but will affect any functionality you configured for the Front End including filtesr or URLs you may not want to appear in the results.
+This will not affect the general appearance of the control but will affect any functionality you configured for the Front End including filters or URLs you may not want to appear in the results.

 **SiteCollections:** (Optional) The collection to search.